 - Adopted animals: To be safe, we recommend that and then another round two weeks later.
 After that, they can follow a regular adult schedule.

 - Cats: Cats who spend time strictly indoors need to be dewormed at least once a year.
-However, if your furry friend spends time outside or hunts on a regular basis then veterinary clinics in Toronto suggest taking your pets for a deworming at least twice a year.
+However, if your furry friend spends time outside or hunts on a regular basis then our veterinary clinic in Toronto suggest taking your pets for a deworming at least twice a year.

 - Dogs: Man’s best friend needs to undergo deworming treatments at least twice a year.